We are an independent charity providing expert information and advice to the residents of Rural Cambridgeshire.

 Our Adviceline service is open from 9:30 in the morning to 3:30 in the afternoon, Monday to Friday.

-All calls are charged at a local rate.
+This is a Freephone number.
 All calls are recorded for training and monitoring purposes.
 Your details are also logged on our internal computer system, which are not shared without your permission and are protected by the Data Protection Act.

 Help and Advice